This article has links to products and services we love, which we may make commission from.

 There are two ways to get to Sanna Bay.

-You can either drive to the beach and park up or do the short hike from Portuairk, parking at the car park at the top of the hill across from the holiday homes, before the drive into the tiny village by the sea.
+You can either drive to the beach and park up or do the short hike from Portuairk, parking at the car park at the top of the hill across from the holiday homes before driving into the tiny village by the sea.

-You can’t park in Portuairk so if you make it that far, do a turn and head back up the hill.
+You can’t park in Portuairk so if you make it that far, turn around and head back up the hill.

-The walk is well sign-posted at the start then it gets a little off-track as you walk along the path.
+The walk is well signposted at the start, but it gets a little off-track as you walk along the path.

-Wearing hiking boots as it can get quite boggy underfoot.
-Here’s our full hiking packing list for more gear tips.
+Wear hiking boots, as it can get quite boggy underfoot.

-We met two other couples and a local along the route so it’s likely you’ll bump into others if you go off-piste from these directions.
+We met two other couples and a local along the route, so you’ll likely bump into others if you go off-piste from these directions.

-As suggested by a local out walking their dog, the hike only took us an hour but the walking route states to 2-3 hours.
+As suggested by a local out walking their dog, the hike only took us an hour, but the walking route states it takes 2-3 hours.

-The route is curricular which means you arrive and end at the same location at the car park.
+The route is curricular, meaning you arrive and end at the same location at the car park.

 This house signifies that you are nearly back at the starting point.